-4.4 Stand-alone Power Supply for Nonresettable Outputs
+4.4 Stand-Alone Power Supply for Nonresettable Outputs

-The FCPS may be used as a remote stand-alone power supply to provide up to an additional 4.0 amps of power to any devices that require filtered, nonresettable power.
-A nonresettable output is created by jumpering the auxiliary 24 VDC output on TB3 terminals 8 (+) and 9 (-) to Control Input circuits 1 and 2.
+The FCPS may be used as a remote stand-alone power supply to provide up to an additional 4.0 amps of power to any devices that require filtered, regulated, nonresettable power.
+A nonresettable output is created by jumpering the auxiliary 24VDC output [TB3-8 (+) & TB3-9 (-)] to Control Input circuits 1 and 2.
 For addressable panel applications, a monitor module may be used to monitor the trouble contact of the FCPS.
-If the FCPS enters a trouble condition, the Normally Closed contact will open.
+If the FCPS enters a trouble condition the normally closed contact will open.
 Cut JP2, R63 and D31 for this application.